jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ---
 ```

-We will see later that you will then need to use the `templateContent` key to display the content of your Markdown files.
+We will see later that you will then need to use the `templateContent` key to display the content of these Markdown files.

 #### Default values and directory data files

-Instead of having to specify the same YAML front matter key / value apir for a bunch of files, Eleventy allows you to specify the same key/value pair for all the files in a directory by using JS or JSON [directory data files](https://www.11ty.io/docs/data-template-dir/).
+Instead of having to specify the same YAML front matter key / value pair for a bunch of files, Eleventy allows you to specify the same key/value pair for all the files in a directory by using JS or JSON [directory data files](https://www.11ty.io/docs/data-template-dir/).

 If you want to specify the same key/value pair for `permalink` and `layout` for all of your blogposts, you can simply add an `./src/blog/blog.json`, `./src/blog/blog.11data.json` or `./src/blog/blog.11data.js` directory data file in the `./src/blog` directory and specify them there.
 Eleventy will apply those values to all the files in that directory or in subdiretories.